betterscientificsoftware/bssw.io/CuratedContent/TenYearReproducibilityChallenge.md

 consider what would be necessary to allow you to reproduce your results in ten years.
-While there are many current technologies and practices that aid in reproducibility, there are also many new challenges, such as "rapidly evolving API's and reliance on third-party libraries", and fragmented code due to use of computational notebooks.
+While there are many current technologies and practices that aid in reproducibility, there are also many new challenges, such as "rapidly evolving API's and reliance on third-party libraries" and fragmented code due to use of computational notebooks.
 One common thread suggested from participants to encourage reproducibility is to increase documentation.
 Additional useful ideas can be found in the included reproducibility checklist.